hollyhudson/inkscape_customization/README.md

+# Customizing Inkscape

+If you find that Inkscape's default bright white theme sears your retinas, here are some tricks for darkening the theme, and moderizing the icons while you're at it.

-Tool Areas:
+## Tool Areas:

-replace the gtk-2.0 directory in:
+Navigate to:

 /Applications/Inkscape.app/Contents/Resources/etc

+and replace the gtk-2.0 directory with the one in this repo.
+This will make all of your tool areas a very dark grey.

 Workspace Background: